-Table 21: Performance of a prototype of the MEG LXe detector at E{γ} =53 MeV the gamma ray detector placed outside the magnet.
+High strength aluminium-stabilised conductor is used to make the magnet as thin as $0.20X_0$, so that 85% of 52.8 MeV/c gamma rays traverse the magnet without interaction before entering the gamma ray detector placed outside the magnet.
 Whereas MEGA used rather inefficient pair spectrometers to detect the photon, MEG developed a novel liquid-xenon scintillation detector as shown in figure 121.
-By viewing the scintillation light from all sides, the electromagnetic shower induced by the photon can be reconstructed which allows a precise measurement of the photon conversion point and direction [842].
+By viewing the scintillation light from all sides, the electromagnetic shower induced by the photon can be reconstructed which allows a precise measurement of the photon conversion point and direction [844].
 Special PMTs that work at liquid-zenon (LXe) temperature (-110° C), persist under high pressures and are sensitive to the VUV scintillation light of LXe ($\lambda \approx 178$ nm) have been developed in collaboration with Hamamatsu Photonics.
 To identify and separate pile-up efficiently, fast waveform digitising is used for all the PMT outputs.